About Linen: History, Benefits and More

 As mentioned before, linen comes from the fibers of the flax plant.
-It was one of the first plants domesticated by humans and has lasted well into the 21st century due to its unmatched natural properties.
+It was one of the first plants domesticated by humans and has lasted well into the 21st century due to its exceptional natural properties.

+1. Flax blooming season.
 Linen is typically sowed in March and harvested in July.
 During that time, the flax plant goes through a magical transformation with its peak – the ephemeral bloom when the whole field gets colored in sky blue blossoms for one day only.

+2. Flax harvest season.
 Once the bloom is over, the flax plant is harvested but unlike most other crops, it cannot be mowed – flax has to be pulled up by the roots to maximize the length of the fibers and preserve the full potential of the plant, which will later be used to make a variety of different products.

+3. Flax retting process.
 Harvested flax then goes through a process called retting, which means exposing it to moisture in order to separate the fiber from the stem.
 The flax plant is soaked in water until existing bacteria breaks down the pectin holding the fibers together – this is a risky business because under-retting burdens the separation of the fiber while over-retting weakens it.

+4. Flax scutching process.
 After retting, the plant goes through another process called scutching that separates the woody stem called shive from the raw material – the flax fibers: short coarse fibers are called tow and are used to make paper, twine, and rope, while the longer flax fibers called line are used to create linen yarn that goes into clothing, bedding, and other high-quality textile products.

-Our own linen is also stone washed for maximum softness.
-What is stone washing, you ask?
-It’s all in the name – the stone washing technique takes stones, usually pumice or volcanic rock, puts them in industrial washing machines together with the linen fabric and washes it for a couple of cycles until the fabric gets a nice lived-in, supple feel.
+Note: the stone washing process is a technique that takes stones, usually pumice or volcanic rock, puts them in industrial washing machines together with the linen fabric and, washes it for a couple of cycles until the fabric gets a nice lived-in, supple feel.

 What else is that linen – once exclusive to royalty – can now be found in hotels, restaurants, and many homes especially across Europe where linen growing traditions date back centuries.

 In Lithuania, linen has deep roots in our folklore and mythology.
-Numerous songs and tales mention blue flax fields, and it is part of tradition to pass linen items down in a family as an heirloom.
+Numerous songs and tales mention blue flax fields, and it is part of the tradition to pass linen items down in a family as an heirloom.
 However, modern linen looks and feels much different than its predecessor.

 Here at MagicLinen, we aim to create things that borrow from the rich history of linen and fit into our contemporary lives.
-Our linen bedding, linen clothing, kitchen and bath linens are designed with a modern consumer in mind and thus come in a wide range of styles, colors, and sizes.
+Our linen bedding, linen clothing, kitchen, and bath linens are designed with a modern consumer in mind and thus come in a wide range of styles, colors, and sizes.
 Find the magic of linen here.